Previous: , Up: Mmc arguments [Contents][Index]

 2.1.3 File name and module name arguments

-Non-option arguments can be either file names (if they end in ‘.m’) or modules names (if they don’t).
+In the absence of the --make option, non-option arguments can be either file names (if they end in ‘.m’) or module names (if they don’t).